parisrb/how_tos/conf.md

 * topics: what topics are OK or KO?
 Products, sponsors, inspirational?
   - if it's not the first edition, what worked or did not will help you find examples
 * dates: what's the date for CFP opening, closing, choosing, telling speakers and telling everyone?

+RubyManor provides an interesting option with fully open CFP: http://vestibule.rubymanor.org/about

 ### Speakers
 * identification: name, social network handles, photo